 The primary vaccinations for puppies help to overcome the remaining anti-body protection that they still have from their mothers and ensures reliable protection at an early age.
 The first vaccination is usually given at 8 weeks old, followed by a second two to four weeks later (no earlier than 10 weeks old), allowing for an early socialisation programme.
 At the second vaccination appointment, we will provide you with your certificate of vaccination.

-The team here at Peak Vets can provide the following vaccinations for your dog:
+The team here at Peak Vets can provide the following dog vaccinations:

 - Canine Infectious Hepatitis